 Most huskies are very vocal, they howl, talk, whine, cry, and are not afraid to air their opinion!
 In fact, the majority of husky owners are trying to find ways to make their husky quieter, so you may consider yourself lucky.

-As long as your husky seems to be happy, playful, energetic, and engaged throughout his day, it doesn’t suggest that being quiet is anything to worry about.
+As long as your husky appears playful, energetic, and engaged throughout his day, it doesn’t suggest that being quiet is anything to worry about.

 A bonus of having a naturally quiet personality isn’t just a more peaceful life for you (and your neighbors) but when they finally do make a noise, you know it’s important.
 Other huskies love to play “the boy who called wolf” a little too much.

 2. He’s Not Comfortable In His Environment